 Before filling your pool for the first time, schedule a technical inspection by your architect or municipal engineer.
 Once the certificate of completion is approved, you can register the pool with the Catastro and officially enjoy it without fear of penalties.

 Owning a home — and a pool — brings both comfort and responsibility.
-Accidents can happen, so having private health cover gives you access to fast, high-quality medical care when you need it most.
+Having private health cover ensures you can access fast, high-quality medical care whenever you need it.
 Compare affordable Sanitas health insurance plans here and stay protected while enjoying life in the sun.

 Top Doctors